mend/renovate-ce-ee/docs/setup-for-gitlab.md

 #### Option: Manually add webhooks

-Add a **Group webhook** to each GitLab Group that you want webhooks installed triggered on.
+Add a **Group webhook** to each GitLab Group that you want webhooks triggered on.
 - This is an easy way to cover webhooks for all repos in the group.
 - Webhooks coming from Repositories that haven't enabled Renovate will be ignored.